sgl-project/sglang/3rdparty/amd/profiling/PROFILING.md

 ```
 3. Apply patch (provided in this directory) with "git apply rpd_profile_server_enable.patch" if the main profiling purpose is to get info on gpu kernels as well as limited cpu activity info.

+#### Common Notes 1
+Please note that although we are doing TP=8 in the example, we purposely only log RPD profiling on 2 ranks in the patch file (i.e.tp_rank=0/1) for profiling/visualization convenience, as even Perfetto streaming mode can only load maximal 8GB json file for visualization.
+With 2 ranks logged in RPD profiling, we could still check whether there are issues among ranks (e.g. load imbalance issue, nccl issue), and at the same time, we could log relatively longer time duration before the json file generated from RPD file hits 8GB size.

 rpd_profile_server_enable.patch

 ```bash